-In 1930 there was only one collegiate chapter and a few graduate members of Delta Sigma Theta Sorority living in Memphis, Tennessee.
+In 1930 there was only one collegiate chapter and a few graduate members of Delta Sigma Theta, Sorority living in Memphis, Tennessee.
 It was not until 1934 the graduate members were allowed to charter an alumnae chapter.
 The application was filed in 1935 and the Alpha Gamma Sigma Chapter of Delta Sigma Theta Sorority, Incorporated was chartered by five women of vision in the same year.
-Florence Cole Talbert McCleave became its sixth charter member after the chapter was charted in 1935.
+Florence Cole Talbert Cleave became the sixth charter member after the chapter was charted in 1935.

-An award-winning chapter, Memphis Alumnae has been honored nationally, regionally and locally for various programs and is the only chapter in the Southern Region to have had three Regional Directors: Addie Dandridge Jones, Maggie McDowell and Lois Jefferson Gilder.
+As an award-winning chapter, Memphis Alumnae has been honored nationally, regionally and locally for various programs and is the only chapter in the Southern Region to have had three Regional Directors - Addie Dandridge Jones, Maggie McDowell and Lois Jefferson Gilder.

 In addition, members of Memphis Alumnae Chapter continues the legacy of appointments serving on various National, Regional and Tennessee State Committees.
 In 2020, three of our esteemed members - Maxine Smith, Lois DeBerry, and Beverly Robertson were recognized in the USA Today, "Tennessee Women of the Century".